Cover of Works and Days

 GBM Assessment (Score: 7.5/10)

 Works and Days is the first European work of practical wisdom literature, blending moral instruction with agricultural guidance.
-Its account of the Five Ages of Man established one of the most enduring frameworks for understanding human decline, and its didactic tradition directly influenced Virgil's Georgics and the broader moral literature of the Western world.
+Its account of the Five Ages of Man established a lasting frameworks for understanding human decline, and its didactic tradition directly influenced Virgil's Georgics and the broader moral literature of the Western world.

 Rooted in the agricultural landscape of Boeotia, Works and Days includes the myth of Pandora and offers a vision of justice and labor that shaped the Greek moral imagination.
 The poem's influence on the tradition of didactic and moral literature extends through Roman poetry and into the modern era.
 It remains required reading in the Princeton Classics curriculum.